shortmoose/toobig/README.md

 ## Future

-- Currently we never delete old blobs, which means I normally run a bash script that moves all blobs with only 1 link, ie `find -links 1 -type f`, to a different directory, then run `toobig fsck`, to verify I didn't remove anything I shouldn't have.
-This functionality should be part of the `update` command.
 - The output, especially with errors, could be more consistent.
 - I have thought about breaking up the blobs directory into subdirectories, sort of like git does with its objects directory.
 No immediate plans for this